 Most people need help with an application

 Section 13A applications aren’t easy.
-Most people would benefit from help with making an application:
+Most people would benefit from help:

 - you will need an Income and Expenditure statement (I&E) – debt advisers are experts at drawing this up.
 It will often need to be a household I&E covering your partner’s income and expenses as well.